Jack Nolan (English footballer)

-Jack Daniel Nolan (born 25 May 2001) is an English professional footballer who plays as a winger for club Morecambe.
+Jack Daniel Nolan (born 25 May 2001) is an English professional footballer who plays as a winger for club Hartlepool United.
 He started his career with the youth team of Reading before making his senior debut with Walsall.
 He has represented England at under-17 level.

 Club career

-Reading

 Nolan was a regular feature in Reading's under-18 side from the age of 15 and, turning professional on his 17th birthday.

-Walsall

 On 16 January 2020, Nolan signed for League Two side Walsall for an undisclosed fee.
-Nolan made his senior professional debut in Walsall's 1–2 defeat at home to Crewe Alexandra on 1 February 2020.
+Nolan made his senior professional debut in Walsall's 2–1 defeat at home to Crewe Alexandra on 1 February 2020.

-Accrington Stanley

 On 5 August 2021, Nolan signed for League One side Accrington Stanley.
 He was offered a new contract at the end of the 2023–24 season.

-Gillingham

 Nolan signed for Gillingham in June 2024 for an undisclosed transfer fee.
-Nolan scored on his debut for the club, scoring the third in a 4-1 home win over Carlisle United on the opening day of the season.
+Nolan scored on his debut for the club, scoring the third in a 4–1 home win over Carlisle United on the opening day of the season.
 On 1 September 2025, he departed the club by mutual consent.

-Morecambe

 On 9 September 2025, Nolan joined National League club Morecambe.
+Nolan finished the 2025–26 season as the club's top goalscorer with 18 goals and was named as the club's Player of the Season.
+He left the club at the end of the season following their relegation to the National League North.

+On 9 June 2026, Nolan returned to the National League, agreeing to join Hartlepool United on a two-year deal.
+He scored for Hartlepool on the opening day of the 2026–27 season in a 2–0 home win against Barrow.